LDPC stabilizer codes as gapped quantum phases: stability under graph-local perturbations: Scheme of the proof

 also satisfies

 This is because every term $M_{\bfs}$ satisfies

 as a direct consequence of \textbf{TQO-I}.
 Furthermore, it is manifest (c.f.\eqref{eq: collection to operator bound}) that

 uniformly in $n$, so the shift in energy density is small.
-To prove that the gap remains open, we establish \begin{proposition} The operator $K^{(n)} - H_0 $ is relatively form-bounded with respect to $H_0$, with relative bound $C\epsilon_0$.
+To prove that the gap remains open, we establish \begin{proposition} The operator $K^{(n)} - H_0 $ is relatively bounded with respect to $H_0$, with relative bound $C_0\epsilon_0$.
 More precisely, it holds that

 for any $\psi \in \mathcal{H}_\Lambda$ and a constant $C_0$ uniform in $n$. \end{proposition} This proposition is proven in Section~\ref{sec:proof_rel_bounded}.
 As is well-known, relative boundedness leads to some stability of the spectrum.
-Given that we deduce that, provided $C\epsilon_0 <1$,
+In particular, one deduces that the resolvent $(z-K^{(n)})^{-1}$ enjoys the bound